 With more than $30 billion currently set aside in trust funds, you may qualify for substantial compensation if you’ve been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Porter Hayden History

 Founded in 1966, Porter Hayden started after a merger between Reid Hayden Inc. and H.W.
 Porter & Co.
-Inc. The two combined businesses manufactured, sold, and installed insulation in a plethora of industrial and commercial business throughout the numerous decades.
+Inc. When the companies combined, they manufactured, sold, and installed insulation in industrial and commercial business throughout the numerous decades.

 According to a memorandum provided by the Porter Hayden Asbestos Trust Fund, the company primarily did business with:

 - Electrical, plumbing, and welding companies

 - Residential sites

 As with many insulation manufacturers and distributors in the past, Porter Hayden used asbestos in its products because the toxic set of minerals is resistant to high heat, affordability, and ease of use.
 This continued throughout the 1970s, when the Environmental Protection Agency (EPA) placed strict regulations on asbestos use.
 By then, however, thousands of workers had already been injured from asbestos exposure.